coderagr/ezqueue-service/README.md

 Further durability can be guaranteed by storing the WAL in a sepaarate HA sotrage system that has a dedicated power supply.

 ## Uses
-While this application is not tested to be production ready, this is a high-performance fifo queue system that can used in the CI pipeline in test scenarios where an external queue is required.
+While this application is not tested to be production ready, this is a high-performance fifo queue system that can be used in the CI pipeline in test scenarios where an external queue is required.
 It does not require an elaborate setup.

 ## Interface